thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We use `id` to find our `Ast` node in our typed tree.
 `find` does a depth-first traversal of our tree, returning the matching node, if found.
 That completes our two queries.
-Onwwards to building our LSP features.
+Onwards to building our LSP features.

 ## Goto Definition